 Did you know?
 Lotus Herbals advertises their customer service number on many online and offline channels; as a result, they receive a large amount of calls.
 Earlier, they used a standard phone system for corporate communication.
 They were missing a lot of consumer calls because of its shortcomings, and they had no statistics to follow their efforts.

 What has changed?
-Well, for Lotus Herbals, MyOperator incorporated an IVR service, virtual number, toll free number and analytics system, enabling them to boost client calls by 54% and on-call deals by 58%.
+Well, for Lotus Herbals, MyOperator incorporated an IVR service, virtual number solutions, toll free number and analytics system, enabling them to boost client calls by 54% and on-call deals by 58%.
 Isn’t that awesome?

 3. Try to be consistent